Prompt Injection vs. Jailbreaking: What’s the Difference?

 What I Thought They WereTricking the model into saying/doing bad things.Tricking chatbots into saying things against TOS (a subset of PI).

-What They Actually AreOverriding developer instructions in the prompt.Getting the model to say/do unintended things.
+What They Actually AreOverriding developer instructions in the prompt.Bypassing safety mechanisms of LLMs to make them perform unintended actions

 In this article, I’ll share: